-Course Report recently spoke to AI / Machine Learning Career Track mentor Srdjan Santic about his background in self-learning, his career in data science, and his passion for teaching the next generation of technologists.
+Course Report recently spoke to Machine Learning Engineering Career Track mentor Srdjan Santic about his background in self-learning, his career in data science, and his passion for teaching the next generation of technologists.
 Here’s part of that conversation.

 What is your background and how did you get into machine learning and AI?

 I first got exposure to statistics and data in school—I have a bachelor’s degree in economics and a master’s degree in econometrics from the University of Belgrade.
 After graduation, I landed a statistician job with The Nielsen Company, the marketing research consultancy, which taught me everything I know about data analysis, data cleaning, exploring data, and building predictive models—now known as machine learning and data science.

 The leadership team at Nielsen emphasized outside learning in both theoretical and methodological views.
 We got together with statisticians from the other offices in Central Europe for eight hours a day for six days per week—what would now be called a “bootcamp”—and covered a series on statistics or data mining with case studies and a take-home exam or mini capstone project that would go into your performance assessment.
 Those immersive classes were part of my motivation to mentor at Springboard.